 Customer demand never stays the same.

-Matching employee coverage to fluctuating demand in the hospitality industry must happen, but it’s also really tough to get right.
+Matching employee coverage to changing demand in the hospitality industry is tough to get right.

 Get any of that wrong, and everyone’s unhappy.

 Fluctuating demand requires flexibility and a concerted effort to care about your employees.
 Some of what you’ve been doing has been less about adapting to fluctuations as it has been trying to fight them.

 Yet you can thrive despite fluctuating demand if you pay attention to three areas.
 Each of these has a role to play to help you ride the waves instead of being capsized.

 1. Make the most of your busy season